tlswg/tls13-spec/draft-ietf-tls-rfc8446bis.md

 time T1 does not compromise keys at time T2) can be achieved by rerunning (EC)DHE.
 If a long-term authentication key has been compromised, a full handshake with (EC)DHE gives protection against passive attackers.
-If the resumption_master_secret has been compromised, a resumption handshake with (EC)DHE gives protection against passive attackers and a full handshake with (EC)DHE gives protection against active attackers.
+If the resumption_secret has been compromised, a resumption handshake with (EC)DHE gives protection against passive attackers and a full handshake with (EC)DHE gives protection against active attackers.
 If a traffic secret has been